continuous-devops/ocp-install/README.md

 # os-install
-Repo to grab and run the openshift-install for 4.0 and greater clusters using a release or ci version
+Download release or version that passed ci of OCP which includes the openshift-installer and oc

 ## Settings and defaults